scha2623/ELEC5020-SC-Thesis/README.md

 ### Deploy the Smart Contract
 - First run Ganache and quickstart a new instance of the blockchain.
 Ensure it is running on `127.0.0.1:7545`, otherwise the `.env` file in the backend will need to be updated with the correct IP and port.

-- Open Remix IDE and navigate to the folder under `\backend\contracts` and load the `PrescriptionManagementSolution.sol` file into the IDE.
+- Open Remix IDE and navigate to the folder under `\backend\src\contracts` and load the `PrescriptionManagementSolution.sol` file into the IDE.

 - Compile the code, using Solidity version 0.8.0 Istanbul.
 You may need to enable the optimizations flag in Remix for the contract to build successfully.